Bernardo Joaquin Canteñs, Ph.D.

 -

-Served as the principal spokesperson for the College on issues concerning online education in regional, national, and international forums, alumni, and outside agents.
+Served as the principal spokesperson for the college on issues concerning online education in regional, national, and international forums, as well as alumni and outside agents.

 -